Skip to main content

 Organic Growth vs. Marketing Strategy

-So which is it marketing strategy or user-driven growth?
+So which is it. marketing strategy or user-driven growth?

 The answer may be: both, but with significant marketing weight.

 This is not exclusive to X; platforms tend to inflate momentum to keep abreast in the incredibly competitive social environment.
-However, in the absence of clear data provided by impartial sources, marketers ought to take such measures with a grain of salt as opposed to accepting it outright.
+However, in the absence of clear data provided by impartial sources, marketers ought to take such measures with a grain of salt as opposed to accepting them outright.

 Consequences for Agencies and Marketers

-For brands, digital marketers, and social media agency teams, the question isn’t just whether X’s engagement figures are accurate, it's whether X remains a valuable channel.
+For brands, digital marketers, and social media agency teams, the question isn't just whether X's engagement figures are accurate. it's whether X remains a valuable channel.

 Here's how to think about it: